-Levine plays a major role in Northeastern’s efforts to navigate the rough equivalent of a free-agency period in college hockey.
+Levine plays a central role in Northeastern’s efforts to navigate the transfer portal, which has become a rough equivalent of free agency in college hockey.
 The Huskies have leaned into the sport’s new method of roster building, adding five transfers last offseason and six more this year — the second-most of any Hockey East school.

 “Things happen pretty quickly once players go into the portal.
 So you have to be ready,” said Levine.
 “You have to almost start the recruiting process immediately once there is interest.”

-A series of rule changes enacted by the NCAA since 2018 has ushered in a new era of college athletics, with eased restrictions on player movement and the introduction of athletes’ ability to profit off their own Name, Image, and Likeness (NIL).
-In college hockey, the number of transfers nationally has grown each of the past five years, reaching an all-time high of 312 in the 2024 offseason.
+The landscape of college athletics has evolved rapidly over the past half-decade, following a series of NCAA rule changes and court decisions which eased restrictions on player movement and enabled athletes to profit off their Name, Image, and Likeness (NIL).
+In college hockey, the volume of transfers has grown each of the past five years, reaching an all-time high of 312 in the 2024 offseason.

-In recent years, players brought in from the portal have become some of Northeastern’s most important contributors: Last year, Alex Campbell, a transfer from Clarkson University, tallied 22 goals and 42 points in his lone season at Northeastern, which was the second-most points scored by a Northeastern player in the past five years.
+Northeastern was among the successful early adoptees of the portal in college hockey, beginning with Tommy Miller (Michigan State) and Jakov Novak (Bentley) in 2021.
+Last year, Alex Campbell, a transfer from Clarkson, tallied 22 goals and 42 points in his lone season at Northeastern, the second-highest point total by a Northeastern player in five years.

 “In college hockey today, you have to use the portal.
 There’s no way around it,” said Northeastern head coach Jerry Keefe.
 “I think every year is a little bit different depending on how your team is built, but it’s something we want to take advantage of.”

-While a select handful of top players in college hockey receive NIL compensation, it is not a relevant or driving factor for most players in the transfer portal, unlike in major college football and basketball.
-Instead, the primary focus for most players is on finding the best program to develop them and earn a future professional contract.
+While a select handful of top players receive NIL compensation in college hockey, those interviewed for this story stressed that it’s not a relevant concern — let alone a driving factor — for most transfers, unlike in college football and basketball.
+Instead, most players’ primary focus is on finding the best program to develop them and earn a professional contract.

 “Once a player goes into the portal, you’re having conversations with their advisors.
 That’s something that has changed since I started,” Levine said.
 “Players lean more on the advisors’ opinion than ever before.
 So having a relationship with an advisor can help or hinder where that player ends up.”

-And when it comes time to make their final sales pitch, Northeastern’s coaching staff is confident in what they have to offer: A long track record of developing NHL players, the big stage of Hockey East and the Beanpot, a competitive roster, and quality academics in the middle of Boston.
+When it comes time for the coaching staff to connect directly with the player and make their pitch, Northeastern’s staff is confident in what they have to offer: A long track record of developing NHL players, the big stage of Hockey East and the Beanpot, a competitive roster, and quality academics in the heart of Boston.

-That formula was on display last offseason.
-Lemay, a fourth-round draft pick of the Washington Capitals in 2022, entered the transfer portal on April 4, just one week after wrapping up his breakout sophomore season at the University of Omaha.
-And by April 7, just three days later, the defender committed to Northeastern.
+Especially with highly-sought players, the process unfolds quickly.
+Lemay, a fourth-round draft pick of the Washington Capitals in 2022, officially entered the transfer portal on April 4, just one week after wrapping up his breakout sophomore season at the University of Omaha.
+Three days later, the defender committed to Northeastern.

-As the process began, Lemay sat down with the three parties which have the most input on his long-term development — his family, his agent, and the Capitals front office — in order to compile a list of priorities.
-Pretty quickly, Lemay and his support group identified Northeastern as checking all their boxes: The track record of developing professional-caliber defensemen, a featured role on a competitive team, and a school closer to his family in Quebec.
+When the offseason began, Lemay sat down with the three parties which have the most input on his long-term development — his family, his agent, and the Capitals front office — and compiled a list of priorities.
+Quickly, Lemay and his support group identified Northeastern as a program that checked all the boxes: A track record of developing professional-caliber defensemen, a featured role on a competitive team, and a school closer to his family in Quebec.

 Lemay and his team quickly got in touch with Northeastern’s coaching staff, and both sides raced to conduct their due diligence.

-Similarly, Christophe Tellier, a key piece on Quinnipiac’s 2023 national title team and one of the country’s top playmakers, entered the portal last spring for a change of scenery and with a goal of improving his professional prospects in his final season of college eligibility.
+Likewise, Christophe Tellier, a key piece of Quinnipiac’s 2023 national title team and one of the country’s top playmakers, entered the portal in search of improving his professional stock in his final season of college eligibility.

-Tellier was introduced to Northeastern through Huskies’ captain Jack Williams, as the pair became friends while playing together on the Muskegon Lumberjacks (USHL) during the 2020-21 season.
+Tellier was introduced to Northeastern through Huskies’ captain Jack Williams, who he became friends with while playing together on the Muskegon Lumberjacks (USHL) during the 2020-21 season.

 “[Williams] shot me a call right after I entered the portal, and was like, ‘we’d love to have you here,’ and talked about how exciting the team would be,” Tellier said.
 “So that got me interested at first.”

-After Williams’ initial outreach, it was up to Keefe and Levine to sell Tellier on the program’s development opportunities and emphasize his fit on the roster — which was an easy pitch following Campbell’s departure at left wing.
+After Williams’ initial outreach, it was up to Keefe and Levine to sell Tellier on the development opportunities at Northeastern and his fit on the roster — an easier pitch following Campbell’s departure at left wing.

 “When I started talking with coaches and stuff, I thought they had great experience, great leadership,” Tellier said.
 “My goal is obviously to get an NHL contract at the end of the season.
 And personally, I think after this year getting a bigger role on this team, I think I can make the jump to the pro level.”

-Ryan McGuire had a laundry list of potential suitors following a breakout 14-goal junior season at Colgate.
-But the Belmont Hill (Mass.) prep school product was intent on playing in the Beanpot and on the Hockey East stage, which immediately put Northeastern in play.
+Like Tellier, Ryan McGuire had a laundry list of potential suitors following a breakout 14-goal junior season at Colgate.
+But the Belmont Hill (Mass.) prep school product was intent on playing in the Beanpot, which immediately narrowed his options and put Northeastern in the conversation.

 “My dad told me that Coach Keefe, you really can trust him.
 He said he’s one of the best coaches he knows in college hockey,” McGuire said.
 “And so knowing that, and then seeing the development they’ve had with guys like Devon Levi and others, I just knew this was a place who cares about developing their players and also wins.”